Portadown massacre: Aftermath

 As word of the massacre spread, "elements of what happened were exaggerated, tweaked and fabricated".
 People who heard about the massacre gave a range of death tolls, from 68 to 196.
 As Clarke was a witness of the massacre his figure of 100 is taken as being the most credible.
 Nevertheless, the Portadown massacre was one of the bloodiest in Ireland during the Irish Confederate Wars.
 About 4,000 Protestant settlers were killed in Ulster in the early months of the rebellion.
 In County Armagh, recent research has shown that about 1,250 Protestants were killed, about a quarter of the settler population there.
 In County Tyrone, modern research has identified three blackspots for the killing of settlers, with the worst being near Kinard, "where most of the British families planted ... were ultimately murdered".
-There were also massacres of local Catholics, such as at Islandmagee in County Antrim, and on Rathlin Island by Scottish Covenanter soldiers.
 Though a supporter of British rule in Ireland, 19th-century historian William Lecky wrote "it is far from clear on which side the balance of cruelty rests".

 The massacre terrified Protestant settlers and was used to support the view that the rebellion was a Catholic conspiracy to massacre all Protestants in Ireland, though in truth such massacres were mostly confined to Ulster.
 In 1642, a commission of inquiry was held into the killings of settlers.
-Protestant bishop Henry Jones led the inquiry and read out some of the evidence to the English parliament in March 1642, although most of his speech was based on hearsay.
+Protestant bishop Henry Jones led the inquiry and read out some of the evidence to the English parliament in March 1642.
 The massacre featured prominently in English Parliamentarian atrocity propaganda in the 1640s, most famously in John Temple's The Irish Rebellion (1646).
 Temple used the massacres at Portadown and elsewhere to lobby for the military re-conquest of Ireland and the segregation of Irish Catholics from Protestant settlers in Ireland.
 Accounts of the massacre strengthened the resolve of many Parliamentarians to re-conquer Ireland, which they did in 1649–52.
-Massacres were committed by Oliver Cromwell's army during this conquest, and it resulted in the confiscation of most Catholic-owned land and mass deportations.
 Temple's work was published at least ten times between 1646 and 1812.
 The graphic massacres depicted therein were used to lobby against granting more rights to Catholics.

 After the massacre, stories spread of ghosts appearing in the river at Portadown, screeching and crying out for revenge.
 These stories were said to have struck fear into the locals.
 One woman stated that Irish Confederate commander Owen Roe O'Neill went to the site of the massacre when he returned to Ireland in 1642.
 She stated that a female ghost appeared, crying for revenge.
 O'Neill sent for a priest to speak to the ghost, but it would only speak to a Protestant cleric from an English regiment.